With great weather, and a stunning volcanic landscape, it’s no surprise camping in Lanzarote interests so many holidaymakers.

 Below are our tips for camping in Lanzarote.

-Tips for camping in Lanzarote
+Must Know Tips for Camping in Lanzarote

 - Thunderstorms and heavy rain can happen in Lanzarote – even during the holiday season.
 Make sure you have a durable, rainproof tent that can survive heavy rain.
 A lightweight one-man hiking tent like this or similar would be perfect.
 For a good value tent that fits more than one person, this mosquito-proof one would work well too.